arben-grepi/Clutch3/README.md

 The recording automatically stops after 10 shot attempts or when the 60-second time limit is reached.
 We then show the user a shot selection interface where they can set how many shots they made out of 10.
 This selection will be later confirmed using AI analysis of the video, or manually in rare occasions where the AI is not accurately detecting all the shots.

 Users can close the shot selector and view the recorded video to count the shots again if necessary.
-They can also save the video to their phone for later upload, which is recommended if their internet connection quality is poor.
+The app now features smart upload functionality that automatically detects poor internet connections and offers to pause the upload until a better connection is found.
 Video originality is confirmed using metadata like timestamps to ensure authenticity.

 <img src="assets/images/UI_ShotSelector.png" alt="Clutch3 Homepage" width="160" />

 ## Video uploading

+**Smart Upload System with Pause/Resume**

+The app features an intelligent upload system that automatically detects poor internet connections and offers users the option to pause and resume uploads.
+The process includes:

-**Video gets first compressed**
+**Video Compression**

-The app uses react-native-compressor to compress videos (max 1280px, 1.5Mbps bitrate) before uploading to Firebase Storage.
-The process includes comprehensive error handling with network checks, file size validation (100MB limit), and progress tracking.
+- Uses react-native-compressor to compress videos (max 1280px, 1.5Mbps bitrate) before uploading

-**then uploaded**
+- Compression progress is shown to the user with real-time updates
+- No time limits on compression - assumes it always works

+**Smart Upload with Progress Monitoring**
+- Monitors upload progress every 30 seconds
+- Detects slow progress: <5% after 30 seconds or <10% after 60 seconds
+- Automatically suggests pausing upload when poor connection is detected
+- Users can pause and resume when they find better internet connection
+- Upload state persists across app restarts
-The upload process includes progress tracking, timeout monitoring (30-second threshold for stuck uploads), and automatic retry mechanisms.
-Videos are uploaded as blobs with custom metadata including original size, compressed size, and upload timestamp.
+- Videos are uploaded as blobs with custom metadata including original size, compressed size, and upload timestamp

 <img src="assets/images/Compress_Clutch3.jpg" alt="Clutch3 Homepage" width="160" />